mbailey/notes/docs/kvm/README.md

-# kvm-guest-create - simple and fast linux guest creation
+# kvm-guest-create

+Create various flavours of linux VMs in no time.

 1. [Optional] Configure SSH key / password in `config/user-data`.
 1. Create your kvm guest: